washingtonstateuniversity/WSUMAGE-vagrant/README.md

     1. [Enhanced Admin Grids](https://github.com/mage-eag/mage-enhanced-admin-grids.git)

 ### Feedback?
-keep it to your self.. no tell it like it is but atm there is no area to yell at us.
+keep it to your self.. no tell it like it is but atm there is no area to yell at except on here.

+### Rightfully questioning this project extensiveness
+So moving forward, the ruby wrapper is built out to be able to have use for Wordpress (or any other setup) like many of the other vagrant projects, but should it be totally abstracted enough for that?
+Maybe if there is interest it would be and at which point then there would be a wrapper project on its own and this would be reduced do to only the Magento parts of the environment.